 If your desired spot is private property, you will definitely need to check with the owner first.
-Some venues have specific fees that need to be arranged prior to use, and you may also want to take the opportunity to inquire there might be any competing events, like a parade or fireworks, occurring at the time of your shoot.
+Some venues have specific fees that need to be arranged prior to use.
+You may also want to take the opportunity to inquire whether there might be any competing events, like a parade or fireworks, occurring at the time of your shoot.

 You can easily find templates for location release contracts online, and obtain reasonably priced insurance when required.
-Most local laws concerning video equipment and shoots are readily accessible online, so taking the time to verify any specific requirements should definitely be part of your project planning.
+Most local laws concerning video equipment and shoots are readily accessible online.
+Taking the time to verify any specific requirements should definitely be part of your project planning.

-2. Scope the Scene
+3. Scope the Scene

-Check for any glaring lights, shiny surfaces, or bizarre shadows, and put on headphones so you can be sure your microphones are not picking up any noises you don’t want them to.
+Check for any glaring lights, shiny surfaces, or bizarre shadows.
+Put on headphones so you can be sure your microphones are not picking up any unwanted noises.
 Locate all available power outlets in the room, as well as any windows.
-Note the orientation of the room so you know where the sun might be shining during your shoot as it could change your lighting setup, or create an unfortunate backlight, silhouetting your subject.
+Note the orientation of the room so you know where the sun might be shining during your shoot.
+This could change your lighting setup, or create an unfortunate backlight, silhouetting your subject.

 When filming outdoors, there are far more variables beyond your control.
 You will potentially be faced with passerby wandering into your frame, or even disrupting your shoot, as well as unpredictable weather and fewer resources like power outlets.

-In particular, ensure your batteries and back up batteries are fully charged and ready to go; that your microphones have wind screens and boom poles or stands; and that you have any water, sunblock, or insect repellent that might be necessary to get through the shoot.
-Consider bringing an assistant if you need to capture audio at a distance, or might need to lug gear around to a remote location.
+In particular, ensure your batteries and back up batteries are fully charged and ready to go; that your microphones have windscreens and boom poles or stands; and that you have any water, sunblock, or insect repellent that might be necessary to get through the shoot.
+Consider bringing an assistant if you need to capture audio at a distance, or need to lug gear to a remote location.

-3. Extra Extras
+4. Extra Extras

 Other handy extras include a lens hood, duct tape and electrical tape, an extension cord, clothespins or clamps, umbrellas, thumbtacks or pins, foam padding, a lens cleaning kit, and a towel or a sheet.
 These objects can help you adjust on the fly, and be better able to pull off a successful shoot.